-Can peonies be grown in a pot?
+Can they be grown in a pot?

 Peonies are happiest in the garden, but can be grown in pots if given the proper attention.
 Select a large container with plenty of drainage holes.
-In colder areas, bring potted peonies in for the winter to protect them from freezing temperatures; plants in containers are more susceptible to frost damage.
+In colder areas, bring potted peony plants in for the winter to protect them from freezing temperatures; plants in containers are more susceptible to frost damage.
 Additionally, you will need to water more frequently during the growing season, as containers dry out quickly.

 Peony Care & Pruning

 Herbaceous and intersectional peonies should be cut back in the fall.
 Photo by: photowind / Shutterstock.com.

 Should I prune my peony?

 Unlike roses, peony bushes do not require precise pruning to thrive.
 Often pruning is only necessary in the event of damage or disease.
 Both herbaceous and intersectional types should be cut back at the end of the growing season.
 Cut your herbaceous peonies all the way to the ground, but leave 4 to 6 inches of stem on your intersectionals.